robot5000-design/ms3/README.md

 _Other features of the backend of the site:_

 __Defensive Programming__: As mentioned previously defensive programming was a key consideration.
-KeyError's, ZeroDivisionError's, IndexError's, JSONDecodeError's, ConnectionError's, PyMongoError's and RequestException's are all catered for in the code where they could possibly arise.
+KeyError's, ZeroDivisionError's, IndexError's, JSONDecodeError's, ConnectionError's, PyMongoError's and RequestException's are all considered for in the code where they could possibly arise.
 The check_user_permission function checks if users are valid users and is used throughout the program in other functions.
 If a user is blocked it logs them out.
 If a user is valid and logged in, it returns "valid-user" otherwise it returns False.
-This way no matter what route is typed into the address bar, if a user is not valid this will be handled with an appropriate message.
+This way no matter what route is typed into the address bar, if a user is not valid this will be handled with an appropriate message and if blocked users try to do anything they will be kicked out.

+_There are no known outstanding bugs in the site._

-__Security Considerations__: Security was considered for the site in a number of ways.
-Mainly, Flask Talisman was used for it's CSP policy, which restricts where the site can load a resource from.
-It tells the browser to convert all HTTP requests to HTTPS which prevents man-in-the-middle attacks.
-It also helps to prevent XSS cross-site-scripting attacks.
+__Security Considerations__: Security was considered for the site in a number of ways:

+- Mainly, Flask Talisman was used for it's CSP policy, which restricts where the site can load a resource from.
+- It tells the browser to convert all HTTP requests to HTTPS which prevents man-in-the-middle attacks.
+- It also helps to prevent XSS cross-site-scripting attacks.
 The session cookie is set to secure.
-Cross-Site Request Forgery (CSRF) attacks are dealt with by CSRFProtect imported from Flask-WTF.csrf.
+- Cross-Site Request Forgery (CSRF) attacks are dealt with by CSRFProtect imported from Flask-WTF.csrf.
 This is used to apply a unique CSRF token to every form on the site.
-All passwords are hashed using werkzeug.security's generate_password_hash.
-Certain sensitive information is saved in an env.py environmental variable file which is included in gitignore and so is not pushed to Github.
+- All passwords are hashed using werkzeug.security's generate_password_hash.
+- Certain sensitive information is saved in an env.py environmental variable file which is included in gitignore and so is not pushed to Github.
 These include, the secret key used to securely sign the session cookie, the TMDB API password and the MongoDB URI.

 __MongoDB Database Collections Schema__: